sobolevn/git-secret/man/man7/git-secret.7.md

 2. Import this key into your `gpg` keyring (in `~/.gnupg` or similar) by running `gpg --import KEY_NAME.txt`

-3. Now add this person to your secrets repo by running `git secret tell persons@email.id` (this will be the email address associated with the public key)
+3. Now add this person to your secrets repo by running `git secret tell persons@email.id` (this will be the email address associated with their public key)

+4. Now remove the other user's public key from your personal keychain with `gpg --delete-keys persons@email.id`

-4. The newly added user cannot yet read the encrypted files.
+5. The newly added user cannot yet read the encrypted files.
 Now, re-encrypt the files using `git secret reveal; git secret hide -d`, and then commit and push the newly encrypted files.
 (The -d options deletes the unencrypted file after re-encrypting it).
 Now the newly added user will be able to decrypt the files in the repo using `git-secret reveal`.

-Note that it is possible to add yourself to the git-secret repo without decrypting existing files.
+Note that it is possible to add yourself to the git-secret repo without being able decrypting existing files.
 It will be possible to decrypt them after re-encrypting them with the new keyring.
-So, if you don't want unexpected keys added, you can configure some server-side security policy with the `pre-receive` hook.
+If you do not want unexpected keys added, you can configure some server-side security policy with the `pre-receive` hook.

 ### Using gpg